mibrs/mibrs.github.io/_posts/2023-03-14-Getting-Started-With-Alice3-Part6.md

 - Michael Braehler
 ---

-## First Person Mode and Collision/Proximity Events
+## Game Design, Set-up, 3rd Person View and More Event Listeners

 ### Learning Objectives:

 - How to design a game?
-- Camera perspectives, how to move your player?
+- 3rd person camera perspective, save start settings
-- Use of collision and proximity listeners
+- Use of activation and collision listeners and handlers
-- Finish a basic game (without the competitive elements)
+- Create a basic game's mechanics

+### Game Design

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I11Qox6vILg?si=RaChxVY1-RHl7_pM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The above video describes one process for creating your own games.
+It uses Alice 3 as the tool of reference, towards the end of the video it specifically shows you how to code some universal patterns that many games contain.

-### First Person Mode
+### Third Person View

 Many games are run in the first person mode, the player sees things through the eyes of the acting chararcter.
 The following link brings you to a video demonstrating how to set up a first person camera mode using the vehicle feature.
 [Setting up a First Person Camera](https://youtu.be/jxXEXJgrm18).
 The video first (0:00 to 1:27) demonstrates the technique used with *one shots* in the property panel.
 The camera is attached to the head of the person, the head serves as vehicle for the camera.